mrlwalsh/ExData_Plotting1/README.md

 Each of these script files creates one png file containing a plot.

-the png files containing the plots are in the subdirectory figure/unnamed-chunk-2
+the png files containing the plots are in the subdirectory named figure

 * plot1.png
 * plot2.png